4 Foods to Eat If You Overeat

 1. Eat Fruit

-If you've indulged in a decadent meal, follow up by eating fruit.
-Eating antioxidant-rich fruits-including berries, grapes, kiwi and cherries-helps minimize the harmful free-radical damage that occurs after a meal.
+If you've eaten a big meal, follow up by eating fruit.
+Eating antioxidant-rich fruits—including berries, grapes, kiwi and cherries—helps minimize the harmful free-radical damage that occurs after a meal.
 Make a fruit plate for dessert or if it's the day after, aim to eat fruit throughout the day.
-Try a fruit smoothie or whole-grain toast topped with fruit at breakfast, fruit mixed into salad or served on the side at lunch and chia pudding or yogurt with fruit for a snack.
+Try a fruit smoothie or whole-grain toast topped with fruit at breakfast, fruit mixed into a salad or served on the side at lunch and chia pudding or yogurt with fruit for a snack.

 Pictured recipe: Apple Cider Vinegar Tonic

 Having a tablespoon of vinegar with your meal, perhaps drizzled on a salad, may temper the spike in blood sugar that occurs after eating a big, carbohydrate-rich meal.
 Carol S. Johnston, Ph.D., RD, associate dean and professor at Arizona State University's College of Health Solutions, notes that consuming 1-2 tablespoons of vinegar before a meal may slow the rise of "the postmeal surge in blood glucose by as much as 40 %."
 For most of us, a steep rise in blood sugar triggers an equally rapid drop—which stokes appetite.
 This blood sugar surge is particularly a problem for people with diabetes, who can't clear glucose effectively (over time, excess glucose in the blood can damage tissues).